 Nice question: can you learn leadership?
 I do not think so.
 Leadership can be developed if it is already in you.
-But the captain of the football team will not made at school.
+But the captain of the football team will not be made at school.
 Captains are born, not made.
-That is why we create all kinds of confusion in this time.
+That is why we create all kinds of confusion at this time.
 Of course, leadership must be developed or authentic leadership must be developed.

 Lack of leadership

 To be quite honest, a lack of leadership is mostly disastrous for organizations.
 For the clarity: lack of enough good managers as well.
 But organizations where there is too little leadership often end up doing it the easy way.
 They do not sufficiently match market developments, customer needs.
 They look too little forward, anticipate too little in the future.
 With all its consequences.
 We have seen many examples of this in recent years.

 Need for leadership

 So, there is a need for leadership.
 An inspired leader is guided by the heart that is right.
 This is quite different from procedural regulations, the internal regulations, a ‘tight’ time registration, a balanced and balanced assessment form, an advanced functioning system and a time clock.
 That may all be there, but that’s not what it’s about.
 What does inspirational leadership deliver?
 Commitment, trust, going for it, inspiration.
 Costs?
 Only do what you are good at, stay with yourself, start from your own qualities.
 It is that simple.

 You might not directly realize it, but what you really need is leadership.
 There will always be an urgent need for leaders and executives who:

 - focus on the development of the employee

 - have a genuine interest in the employee and do not show any skills that they have learned during the training